 The major cities in South Africa have developed rapidly over the last 20 years, however, there are still many conservation, social and community development issues that plague the country.

-Volunteering with GVI during your gap year, career break or volunteer holiday, will allow you to make a sustainable difference in a variety of different focuses, such as Wildlife Conservation, Childcare, Teaching or Healthcare.
+Volunteering with GVI during your gap year, career break or volunteer holiday, will allow you to make a sustainable difference in a variety of different focuses, such as Wildlife Conservation, Childcare, Teaching or Public Health.
 Our projects in South Africa are just a few of many fantastic volunteer in Africa options.

 Where Does GVI Work in South Africa?

 Travel abroad to volunteer in Africa - we offer great trips to both Seychelles and South Africa to contribute to important conservation and community development projects.

 In South Africa GVI operates two bases - we run our community operations in a picturesque coastal village called Gordon's Bay, located 45 minutes from Cape Town where our volunteers in Cape Town volunteer in a township at an educare centre and the volunteer work ranges from teaching to public health or construction.